kentcdodds/mdx-bundler/README.md

 _The Javascript bundle is not written to this directory and is still returned as a string from `bundleMDX`._

-This feature is best used with tweaks to `xdmOptions` and `esbuildOptions`.
+This feature is best used with tweaks to `mdxOptions` and `esbuildOptions`.
 In the example below and `.png` files are written to the disk and then served from `/file/`.